Skip to content

 Step 2: Adjusting the authorization (Optional)

-• If the customer spends more than expected, you may obtain an additional authorization using an incremental authorization request.
+If the customer spends more than initially expected, you can obtain an additional authorization by using an incremental authorization request.
+When performing an incremental authorization, specify the following parameters in the Process(Auth) call:

-• If the estimated authorization exceeds the final amount, you must reduce the authorized amount using a partial authorization reversal before capturing.
-Please note that reversal authorization request can only be used here if it has been preceded by incremental authorization.
+If the estimated authorization exceeds the final amount, you must reduce the authorized amount before capturing by using a partial authorization reversal.
+Please note that a reversal authorization request can only be used if it has been preceded by an incremental authorization.
+When performing a reversal authorization, specify the following parameters in the Process(Auth) call:

 Step 3: Finalizing the pre-authorized payment